MicrosoftDocs/customer-voice/fp-docs/send-survey-email.md

 2. After you get the location, create two CNAME records on your domain.
 The CNAME records will be used for DKIM authentication.

-    Use the following format for the CNAME records
+    Use the following format for the CNAME records.

     > [!IMPORTANT]
     > If your customized domain is `contoso.com`, your domainGuid will be `contosocom`.
 You must remove any periods, underscores, and dashes.